In Hope Stories

 Just 1% of the national research spend has been allocated to this devastating disease

 Steve Ryder from Calderdale, West Yorkshire, was diagnosed with two secondary brain tumours and two bleeds on his brain after suffering a seizure while out cycling in July 2020.
-The 51-year-old has since undergone a craniotomy and immunotherapy to treat the disease.
-Having stopped working in IT for Lloyds Banking Group since his ordeal began, Steve is spending some of his spare time fundraising and raising awareness for Brain Tumour Research.
+The 53-year-old has since undergone a craniotomy and immunotherapy to treat the disease.
+Steve had to stop working in IT for Lloyds Banking Group following his ordeal, but he was able to return to work in April 2022.
+He is spending some of his spare time fundraising and raising awareness for Brain Tumour Research.
+Steve’s most recent scans in December 2022 showed no signs of the cancer recurring anywhere.

 Here’s Steve’s story…

-I am a keen cyclist and last year I was involved in a virtual charity cycling event with colleagues from around the UK.
-The challenge was an England versus Scotland challenge, with both teams competing to clock up the most miles between 1 May and 24 July.
+I am a keen cyclist and in 2020 I was involved in a virtual charity cycling event.
 On 7 June 2020, I was coming back from a 30-mile training ride and was only a couple of miles from home when I started hallucinating.
 I had tunnel vision and could see flashing lights.
-I was also very disorientated and as I approached the turning where I’d normally turn off for home, I missed it completely.
-Again, I put this episode down to low energy levels and thought it was probably nothing concerning.
+I was also very disorientated, and I completely missed my turning for home.
+Again, I put this episode down to low energy levels and thought it was probably nothing to be concerned about.

 “I was struggling to write a two or three-line message and would have to rewrite it several times.
 It was frustrating but I still didn’t suspect that anything was seriously wrong.”

-It wasn’t until the afternoon of Saturday 11 July that it became apparent just how serious things were.
+It wasn’t until the next day that it became apparent just how serious things were.
 I was out on a particularly challenging ride when, around 45 minutes in, I began to struggle.
-It was a hard session but I noticed that I was finding it significantly more difficult than usual.
-I was at the bottom of a hill about to turn left at a T-junction, when all of a sudden, I felt really odd.
-I can’t really describe what it felt like but it wasn’t bad enough to warrant stopping, so I took on an energy gel and turned left to start the climb up another steep hill.
+It was a hard session, but I noticed that I was finding it significantly more difficult than usual.
+I was at the bottom of a hill about to turn left at a T-junction, when all of a sudden I felt really odd.
+I can’t really describe it, but it wasn’t bad enough to warrant stopping, so I took an energy gel and turned left to start the climb up another steep hill.

-“Around a quarter of a mile up the climb, my mouth started opening and shutting on its own.
-I put my hand over my mouth to try and stop it but the movement was involuntary and it continued.”
+“Around a quarter of a mile up, my mouth started opening and shutting on its own.
+I put my hand over my mouth to try and stop it, but the movement was involuntary, and it continued.”

 The paramedics took me to Calderdale Royal Hospital in Halifax, where I underwent more tests.
 I was admitted onto a ward while they continued to observe me and that evening, I was sent for a CT scan.

-“Because of the coronavirus restrictions, Eileen wasn’t able to stay with me and so I was on my own when, at two o’clock the following morning, the curtains were pulled back around my bay and I woke up to the sight of eight medics at the foot of the bed.”
+“Because of the coronavirus restrictions, Eileen wasn’t able to stay with me and so I was on my own when, at 2am the next day, the curtains were pulled back around my bay and I woke up to the sight of eight medics at the foot of the bed.”

 The medics left and I immediately thought about Eileen, who I needed to break the news to.
-The doctor called her and she was allowed to come in and stay with me for the rest of the night.
+The doctor called her, and she was allowed to come in and stay with me for the rest of the night.
 It was much needed, as my mind was racing, trying to digest the terrible news I’d just been given.
 I spent the night wondering if it was a death sentence and started to come to terms with the fact that I could be dying.
 However, I knew I needed to be strong for my family.
-I am stepdad to Eileen’s three children, who are 13, 16 and 26.
-I thought about the kids and how I needed to survive to be around for them.
+I am stepdad to Eileen’s children, Josh, 27, Joseph, 15, and Caitilan,18, and I thought about the kids and how I needed to survive to be around for them.

 I then had to go home and wait for a phone call with an appointment for the neurosurgery.
 The next day I received that call and they said they had a slot available on 24 July, which was eight days away.
 I then felt like I had to go into survival mode for the next week or so.
 My life turned into an hour-by-hour existence, as I chunked up the day into manageable goals, wishing the time away until the day of my surgery.